VictorCazanave/svg-maps/packages/kenya/README.md

 The original map is available [here](https://mapsvg.com/maps/kenya) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Changes
+* Add viewBox
-* Round up values for the viewbox of the svg
+* Round up values for the viewBox of the svg
 * Remove unnecessary attributes
 * Replace default ids with more friendly values
+* Replace title with name attributes